-The research presented in the past 3 posts taught me that stressors during pregnancy, birth and infancy are risk factors for chronic illness such as type 1 diabetes and asthma.
-And that my mother and I had experienced similar stressors.
+The research presented in the past 3 posts taught me that stress during pregnancy, birth and infancy increases risk for chronic illness such as type 1 diabetes and asthma.
+And that my mother and I had experienced similarly stressful events.

 I learned that distress during this early period of our lives and the separation of mothers and babies at birth affects risk for other chronic diseases too.
 These include high blood pressure and cholesterol, obesity, insulin resistance and type 2 diabetes.
 Collectively these are referred to as the metabolic syndrome or “Syndrome X” (see Fetal Origins of Adult Disease).

 While such a finding can seem overwhelming for parents since stress is such a normal part of everyday life the new understanding is more specific about the nature of these stressors.
 It offers tools for identifying such events as well as for working with them.
 This new awareness also provides insights for prevention and treatment, including months or years after they occur.

 The discoveries suggested that the same kinds of events in my own prenatal life, birth and infancy were risk factors for my asthma, which started when I was 5 or 6 years old and continued into adulthood, although in a milder form.

 Download excerpt from my book chapter on Early Risk Factors for Asthma

 These findings made me wonder whether my early experiences could have also affected my risk of developing ME/CFS (myalgic encephalitis / chronic fatigue syndrome), which didn’t start until I was in my 30s.

 I eventually came across a study suggesting that similar events might indeed play a role in risk for chronic fatigue syndrome (Dietert, 2008).

 Perhaps the most life-changing insight in my initial explorations of the research, however, was that helping mothers heal from the effects of these rarely recognized adverse life events improved and often cured their children’s asthma (Madrid, 2005).